NEW SAN BRUNO RECREATION AND AQUATIC CENTER

 In February 2017, following the completion of the Community Facilities Vision Plan, the San Bruno City Council voted to move forward with the construction of a new recreation center and all-season swimming pool facility in San Bruno City Park and requested that the Foundation provide a grant of $50 million to fund the planning, design, and construction of the facility.
 In March 2017, the Foundation Board approved a resolution supporting the concept of a $50 million strategic grant to the City for the design and construction of the new facility and directing the Executive Director to proceed with negotiating such a grant arrangement with the City.

-The Foundation is funding the Recreation and Aquatics Center with a series of grants covering different components of the project.
-Since 2017, the Foundation has approved four grants totaling approximately $8 million related to the project and expects to approve grants covering the remaining $42 million of its commitment to the project by mid-2021.
+The Foundation is funding the Recreation and Aquatic Center with a series of grants covering different components of the project.
+Since 2017, the Foundation has approved six grants totaling approximately $8.4 million related to the project and expects to approve grants covering the remaining $41.6 million of its commitment to the project by mid-2021.

 For more information on the Recreation and Aquatics Center, please visit the City's project webpage.